-No, but we do hold occasional workshops during the year which are open to the public.
+We hold occasional workshops during the year which are open to the public.
 You can watch our events page or join our mailing list to be updated about upcoming workshops.
 Timely updates are also available on our Facebook page.

 When can I apply for admission?